godotengine/godot-docs/getting_started/workflow/export/android_custom_build.rst

 (or open a new shell in the ``android-sdk`` folder).

-And you need to input the following line (on Linux and macOS, this should work out of the box, for Windows there are further instructions below):
+And you need to input the following line (This should work out of the box.
+However, if you haven't set the ``JAVA_HOME`` variable on Windows, there are further instructions below):

 .. code-block:: shell

     keytool -keyalg RSA -genkeypair -alias androiddebugkey -keypass android -keystore debug.keystore -storepass android -dname "CN=Android Debug,O=Android,C=US" -validity 9999

-On Windows, the full path to Java should be provided.
+On Windows, if you did not install the ``JAVA_HOME`` variable, the full path to Java should be provided.
 You need to add ``&`` at the beginning of the line if you use PowerShell; it's not needed for the regular ``cmd.exe`` console.

 To make it clearer, here is an capture of a line that works on PowerShell (by adding ``&`` and the full Java path before ``keytool.exe``).
 Again, keep in mind that you